Bookmarks

 Eurion Constellation is a pattern on most banknotes that helps stop counterfeiting.
 Many image editors and printers block you from editing or printing money images if they spot this pattern.

 Don't save future timestamps in UTC because timezone rules can change for political reasons.
-Read more.
+Read my blog post on this topic.

 QWERTY took about 30 years to evolve.
 The first keyboard used ABCDEFG order.
-Read more.
+Read my blog post on this topic.

 Science & Math